Vitals Today

 Latest posts by Wendy Lazcano (see all)

-• Is there a generic version of Forxiga available in the UK? - March 21, 2026
+• Is there a Zepbound coupon in the United States? - May 3, 2026

-• How much does Monurol cost in Spanish pharmacies? - March 10, 2026
+• How much does Jardiance cost in Spain? - May 1, 2026

 You don't need to suffer from a serious illness to notice that something isn't right with your digestive system.
 Sometimes it's enough to feel that food takes too long to digest or that gas becomes a constant companion.
 Digestive health often goes unnoticed until it stops functioning as it should.
 However, its most common symptoms can offer early clues about disorders that, if ignored, end up becoming chronic or disabling.